-By knowing the signs of hip dysplasia, it will help you navigate the best course of action for your canine friend.
-Potential hip dysplasia treatment options for dogs can be separated into two categories:
+By knowing the signs of hip problems, it will help you navigate the best course of action for your canine friend.
+Potential hip problems treatment options for dogs can be separated into two categories:

-- Preventative – There are measures you can take as a responsible German Shepherd owner to help alleviate or prevent symptoms of hip dysplasia from worsening.
+- Preventative – There are measures you can take as a responsible German Shepherd owner to help alleviate or prevent symptoms of hip problems from worsening.
 These include:

 - Providing a proper and nutritious diet